Understanding Deep Representation Learning via Layerwise Feature Compression and Discrimination: Preliminaries

-\paragraph{Discussion on the metric of feature compression.} The study of feature compression has recently caught great attention in both supervised \citep{yu2020learning,fang2021exploring,papyan2020prevalence} and unsupervised \citep{shwartz2023compress,sutskever2023theory} deep learning.
-For our definition of feature compression in \eqref{eq:nc1}, intuitively the numerator $\mathrm{Tr}(\bm{\Sigma}_W^l)$ of the metric $C_l$ measures how well the features from the same class are compressed towards the class mean at the $l$-th layer.
+\paragraph{Discussion on the metric of feature compression.} The study of feature compression has recently caught great attention in both supervised \citep{yu2020learning,fang2021exploring,papyan2020prevalence} and unsupervised \citep{shwartz2023compress} deep learning.
+For our definition of feature compression in \eqref{eq:nc1}, the numerator $\mathrm{Tr}(\bm{\Sigma}_W^l)$ of the metric $C_l$ measures how well the features from the same class are compressed towards the class mean at the $l$-th layer.
 More precisely, the features of each class are more compressed around their respective means as $\mathrm{Tr}(\bm{\Sigma}_W^l)$ decreases.
-On the other hand, the denominator $\mathrm{Tr}(\bm{\Sigma}_B^l) $ serves as a normalization factor, rendering this metric invariant to the scale of features.
+The denominator $\mathrm{Tr}(\bm{\Sigma}_B^l)$ prevents reporting spuriously small values of $C_l$ in near-collapse cases where all features approach a single mean, while simultaneously serving as a normalization factor that renders the metric invariant to feature scaling.
 Specifically, given some weights $\bm W_1,\dots,\bm W_l$ with $C_l = \mathrm{Tr}(\bm \Sigma_W^l)/\mathrm{Tr}(\bm \Sigma_B^l)$, if we scale them to $t\bm W_1,\dots,t\bm W_l$ for some $t > 0$, then $C_l$ does not change, while the corresponding numerator becomes $t^l\mathrm{Tr}(\bm{\Sigma}_W^l)$.
-It should be noted that this metric and similar metrics have been studied in prior works \citep{kothapalli2023neural,rangamani2023feature,tirer2023perturbation,yaras2023law}.
+It should be noted that this metric and similar ones have been studied in recent works \citep{kothapalli2023neural,rangamani2023feature,tirer2023perturbation,yaras2023law}.
 For instance, \cite{tirer2023perturbation} employed this metric to measure the variability of within-class features to simplify theoretical analysis.
 Moreover, a similar metric $\mathrm{Tr}(\bm{\Sigma}_W^l \bm{\Sigma}_B^{l^\dagger})$ has been used to characterize within-class variability collapse in recent studies on neural collapse in terms of last-layer features \citep{fang2021exploring,papyan2020prevalence,rangamani2023feature,yaras2022neural, zhu2021geometric}.
 Our studied metric $C_l$ can be viewed as its simplification.
 Additionally, \cite{he2023law} employed $\mathrm{Tr}(\bm{\Sigma}_W^l \bm{\Sigma}_B^{l^\dagger})$ to measure how well the data are separated across intermediate layers.
 Due to their similarity, $C_l$ can also serve as a metric for measuring data separation.